 No. Catholic education is a sacrifice and a choice that some families decide to make.
 Each family is expected to commit to a Skutt Catholic education by making some amount of financial investment in the school.

-There is an annual non-refundable registration fee of $350 which is due at the time of registration.
 Books are purchased through our online vendor BNC directly.
 Families typically spend between $100-300 for books each academic year.
 BNC offers the benefit of a higher book buy-back rate for re-adopted editions purchased through the website.
 Electronic course fees are charged to family FACTS payment accounts after the drop-add period for classes is complete.
 Those fees range from $10 to $55 per class and not all classes incur these fees.
-Uniforms are purchased separately through the school’s Hawk Nest Store.
-If your family does not belong to an archdiocesan parish, there will also be a charge of $400 to your account for the parish assessment fee.